 Discount agents may be more focused on selling as many properties as possible in order to make a living and compete with other real estate companies.

 Selling lots of properties may sound good, but that means they may not have as much time to deal with their customers.
-The more clients they have, the harder it will be to set up meetings with your agent or even have them answer your phone calls.
+The more clients they have, the harder it will be to set up meetings with your real estate agent or even have them answer your phone calls.

 When you are selling your home, it is one of the biggest transactions in your life, so having a customer-oriented full-service agent will be easier on you.
-Full-service agents have other clients they are juggling too, but they only take on as much as they can handle because they are dedicated to giving their clients and customers the full service they require.
+Full-service real estate agents have other clients they are juggling too, but they only take on as much as they can handle because they are dedicated to giving their clients and customers the full service they require.

 How To Decide What The Best Choice Is